16 Amazing Optical Illusion Designs For Inspiration

 4. Jastrow Illusion

 Curves are always difficult to handle in any design form.
 But when it comes to graphic designing, curves get trickier as they always reference their focal point.
 To add more complication to this design, we have the Jastrow Illusion.
 This optical illusion is about how the same sized segments appear different when put together.
 For example, the above image shows a small segment of a circle.
-They are of the same exact size.
-But because one is put above the other one, the one on top seems to be a smaller segment.
-This optical illusion occurs because the center of the segment has been changed.
-As a designer, you would come across this illusion when you are designing circular objects of segments.
-Remember that this illusion is bound to happen, and you need not keep rechecking the dimensions.
-Rather, you should create concentric circles if you want to make the segments look the same size.
+They’re the exact same size.
+Placing one above the other makes the top one appear smaller.
+This optical illusion occurs because we change the segment’s center.
+Remember, this illusion is bound to happen, so you don’t need to recheck dimensions.
+Instead, consider creating concentric circles if you want the segments to look the same size, effectively utilizing one of the principles behind amazing optical illusion designs.

 5. Müller-Lyer Illusion

 This optical illusion has been troubling designers who are working on logos or typographies.
 It’s a classic conflict of mathematics and visual clarity.
 If you design all your letters in the text to be of the same height, you will still end up with typography that looks uneven.
 Certain letters, especially the ones with curves, will look as if they are out of line even if they are of the same height.
 To mitigate this visual effect, designers have to deploy a method called overshooting.
-In this, each letter of the text is altered at different heights so as to ensure that visually all letters look in the same line.
+In this, we alter each letter of the text at different heights to ensure all letters visually align.

 Logos of many major brands have to make use of this effect so as to make their logo look visually balanced.